react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 This event is only intended for debugging purposes and shouldn't be used for app logic.

+This API has also been backported to React Navigation 7.

 See [NavigationContainer docs](navigation-container.md#__unsafe_event__) for more details.

 ### `useLogger` devtools now shows more information